BIRSBiointegration/Hackathon/README.md

 - [Kim-Anh Lê Cao](https://lecao-lab.science.unimelb.edu.au/) (University of Melbourne)

 # Multi-omics studies
-*Description of three multi-omics studies will be posted here, with easy access*
+*Description of three multi-omics studies will be posted here, with easy access*.

 ## Gastrulation scNMT-seq data
-Three omics and more on 826 matching single cells, see the [Data folder scNMT-seq](https://github.com/BIRSBiointegration/Hackathon/tree/master/scNMT-seq) that contains a readMe and guidelines (including a list of challenges to tackle, plus more if you wish to help out).
+Three omics and more on 826 matching single cells, see the [Data folder scNMT-seq](https://github.com/BIRSBiointegration/Hackathon/tree/master/scNMT-seq) that contains a README and guidelines (including a list of challenges to tackle, plus more if you wish to help out).